Arturo Brion

-Arturo Dizon Brion (born December 29, 1946) is a former Associate Justice of the Supreme Court of the Philippines.
+Arturo Dizon Brion (born December 29, 1946) is a former associate justice of the Supreme Court of the Philippines.
 He took his oath as a member of the Supreme Court on March 17, 2008.
-From 2006 until his appointment to the Supreme Court, Brion served in the Cabinet of President Macapagal-Arroyo as the Secretary of the Department of Labor and Employment (DOLE).
+From 2006 until his appointment to the Supreme Court, Brion served in the cabinet of President Gloria Macapagal Arroyo as the Secretary of the Department of Labor and Employment.

 Early life and education

-Brion was born on December 29, 1946, in the city of Manila, Philippines.
-He is the son of Edon B. Brion (a retired trial court judge) and Laura S. Dizon.
+Brion was born on December 29, 1946, in the city of Manila, Philippines, to Edon B. Brion (a retired trial court judge) and Laura S. Dizon.
 He grew up and undertook his primary, secondary and part of his tertiary studies in San Pablo City, Laguna.

 He obtained his Bachelor of Arts, major in Mathematics, from San Pablo Colleges in 1970.
 He earned his Bachelor of Laws from Ateneo de Manila University Law School in 1974, graduating as cum laude and class valedictorian.
-He was Editor-in-Chief of the Ateneo Law Journal and a member of the Fraternal Order of Utopia.
+He was editor-in-chief of the Ateneo Law Journal and a member of the Fraternal Order of Utopia.

 Brion took the 1974 Philippine Bar Examinations and placed first with a bar general average of 91.65%.
 He thereafter practiced law at the Siguon Reyna, Montecillo, and Ongsiako Law Offices.

 He also earned a Master of Laws, with concentration in Labor and Employment Law, from Osgoode Hall Law School of York University in Toronto, Ontario, Canada, in 1994.
 He obtained a Bachelor of Laws Equivalency Programme from the same law school.
 He was admitted to the Law Society of Upper Canada and to the practice of law in the province of Ontario in 1992.

 Career

 Brion has worked from associate attorney to senior partner levels in various law offices.
 He was the Director of the Institute of Labor and Manpower Studies from 1982 to 1984.
 He served as an Assemblyman in the Regular Batasang Pambansa, representing the province of Laguna, from 1984 to 1986.
 He was appointed as Deputy Minister in the Ministry of Labor and Employment during the same period.

 In Canada, he served as counsel in the Ministry of the Attorney General in Ontario, Canada, from 1992 to 1995.
 Later, he was appointed as Associate Justice of the Philippine Court of Appeals.
 In 2006, President Gloria Macapagal Arroyo appointed him as Secretary of Labor and Employment, a cabinet position vacated by Patricia Santo Tomas who was made Chairperson of the Development Bank of the Philippines.

-Brion was among the nominees of the Judicial and Bar Council to fill the vacancies in the Supreme Court left by the successive retirements of Associate Justices Romeo Callejo, Sr., Cancio Garcia, and Angelina Sandoval-Gutierrez.
+Brion was among the nominees of the Judicial and Bar Council to fill the vacancies in the Supreme Court left by the successive retirements of Associate Justices Romeo Callejo Sr., Cancio Garcia, and Angelina Sandoval-Gutierrez.
 On March 17, 2008, he was named to the Supreme Court by President Macapagal-Arroyo to succeed Justice Sandoval-Gutierrez.